etcyl/rpi_dashboard/README.md

 ## Run vcgencmd Test
 *    The dashboard will list all connected RPIs.
-*    Click on Run vcgencmd test next to any RPI to retrieve and display metrics such as CPU Temp, Core Voltage, and more.
+*    Click on Run vcgencmd test next to any RPI to retrieve and display vcgencmd metrics.

 ## Run Custom Commands
 *    Enter any Linux command in the Run Command on All RPIs field.